openwfm/wrf-sfire-docs/docs/clusters_guide.md

 ## Jupyter interactive access

-**Please remember not to run anything too computationally intensive on the math-alderaan head node**
+**Please remember not to run anything too computationally intensive on the math-alderaan head node.**

 On a computer on the campus network, ssh to math-alderaan.
-Off campus, you can use VPN, or go to https://remote.ucdenver.edu.
-It is highly recommended to download and use the VMware Horizon app instead of continuing the browser.
-Either way, log in and click on the b"Complimentary" button, which will give you a Windows virtual machine on the campus network.
-Then open a Powershell window (Windows button, search box opens, type `shell`, select `Powershell`).
-Type `ssh math-alderaan` in the Powershell window.
+Off campus, you can use VPN, or VMware Horizon as described above in [How to log in](#logging-in).

 Start a Python environment with jupyter installed, such as in one of our singularity containers, or your own Anaconda installation, and then start jupyter hub or notebook.
 For example,